 The members of our current Audit and Risk Management Committee are Messrs.
-Herman, Narang and Ragatz.
-Upon the completion of this offering, we expect to have an Audit and Risk Management Committee, consisting of Messrs.
 Herman, York and Eisen.
 Messrs.
 Herman, York and Eisen all qualify as independent directors under the Nasdaq corporate governance standards, and Messrs.
 Herman and York qualify as independent directors under the independence requirements of Rule 10A-3 of the Exchange Act.
 Our board of directors has determined that each of Messrs.
 Herman, York and Eisen qualify as an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K.

-The purpose of the Audit and Risk Management Committee will be to prepare the audit committee report required by the SEC to be included in our proxy statement and to assist our board of directors in overseeing and monitoring (1) the quality and integrity of our financial statements, (2) our compliance with legal and regulatory requirements, (3) our independent registered public accounting firm's qualifications and independence, (4) the performance of our internal audit function and (5) the performance of our independent registered public accounting firm.
+The purpose of the Audit and Risk Management Committee is to prepare the audit committee report required by the SEC to be included in our proxy statement and to assist our board of directors in overseeing and monitoring (1) the quality and integrity of our financial statements, (2) our compliance with legal and regulatory requirements, (3) our independent registered public accounting firm's qualifications and independence, (4) the performance of our internal audit function and (5) the performance of our independent registered public accounting firm.

-Our board of directors will adopt a written charter for the Audit and Risk Management Committee, which will be available on our website upon the completion of this offering.
+Our board of directors has adopted a written charter for the Audit and Risk Management Committee, which is available on our website.